 Estimated Dry Matter Nutrient Content

-Ingredients: Bison, salmon meal, garbanzo beans, sweet potatoes, peas, potatoes, canola oil, ocean fish meal, tomato pomace, flaxseed, natural flavor, salt, choline chloride, dried chicory root, tomatoes, blueberries, raspberries, Yucca schidigera extract, green tea extract, barley grass extract, dried fermentation products of Enterococcus faecium, Lactobacillus acidophilus, Lactobacillus casei and Lactobacillus plantarum, dried Trichoderma longibrachiatum fermentation extract, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate (vitamin B1), manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin (vitamin B2), vitamin D supplement, folic acid
+Ingredients: Bison, salmon meal, garbanzo beans, peas, lentils, pea flour, sunflower oil, tapioca, tomato pomace, flaxseed, natural flavor, salt, choline chloride, dried chicory root, Yucca schidigera extract, pumpkin, coconut oil, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium animalis fermentation product, dried Lactobacillus reuteri fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate (vitamin B1), manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin (vitamin B2), vitamin D supplement, folic acid

 |Estimated Nutrient Content|

-The first ingredient in this dog food lists bison.
-Although it is a quality item, raw bison contains about 80% water.
+The first ingredient in this dog food is bison.
+Although it is a quality item, raw bison contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is salmon meal.
 Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.